k11q/WhatsappGPT/README.md

 7. You are done with the setup!
 Now any message received that starts with `!chat`(and space after) would be answered with a ChatGPT response!

 ## Usage

+> **Note**
+> Right now error handling via the API call isn't working.
+Don't mad at me.

+> **Warning**
+> Caution with sharing your number connected to this.
+Incase somebody spam your number, the number might be banned by whatsapp, or you will lose a ton of money via OpenAI.

 - When somebody send a message to the number you connected starting with `!chat`(or other command you configured) via whatsapp, either in groups or personal, it will reply with a response from chatGPT.
 - It remembers your 4 previous messages(only that starts with `!chat`) or 2 messages back to back and you can follow up the questions with that.
 - Sometimes it wont work, maybe because you filled the token limit, so what you can do is message it with `!chat delete history` to prevent from sending previous messages and you can run again.